 Let’s dive into some of these roles.

-Here are the key people that come together to make a real estate syndication happen:
+Here are the key people that come together for a syndication in real estate:

 Real Estate Broker

-The real estate broker is the person or team who surfaces the property for sale, either as a listing or as an off-market opportunity (i.e., not publicly listed).
+The real estate broker is the person or team that surfaces the asset for sale, either as a listing or as an off-market opportunity (i.e., not publicly listed).

-Having a strong real estate broker on the team is crucial, as they are the main liaison between us (the buyer) and the seller of the property.
-The real estate broker ensures that the acquisition process for the real estate syndication goes as smoothly as possible.
+Having a strong real estate broker on the team is crucial, as they are the main liaison between us (the buyers) and the seller of the property.
+The real estate broker ensures that the acquisition process for the real estate syndication deal goes as smoothly as possible.

 The lender is the biggest money partner in a real estate syndication.
-That’s because they are giving us the loan for the property.
-The lender will do their own due diligence on the property to make sure it’s something that they can and want to loan on.
-The lender will do their own underwriting, as well as an appraisal, to make sure the property is worth what we’re paying for it.
+That’s because they are giving providing the loan for the asset.
+The lender will do their own due diligence on the deal to ensure it’s something that they can and want to loan on.
+The lender will do their own underwriting, as well as an appraisal, to make sure the asset is worth what we’re paying for it.

-In the airplane analogy, neither the real estate broker nor the lender are on the plane.
-That’s because they’re not investors in the real estate syndication.
+In the airplane analogy, neither the real estate broker nor the lender is on the plane.
+That’s because they’re not investors in the real estate syndication deal.
 They have important roles in bringing the project to fruition, but they are not part of the entity that purchases the property, nor do they share in any of the returns.

-The general partners are the team that lead the real estate syndication (sometimes they are also called the lead syndicators).
-They are the ones who are orchestrating the whole thing.
-They lead the acquisition of the property and will head up the asset management during the life of the project as well.
+The general partners are the team that leads the real estate syndication deal (sometimes they are also called the lead syndicators).
+They are the ones who are orchestrating the whole thing; their role is to syndicate real estate deals.
+They lead the acquisition of the property and head up the asset management during the life of the project as well.

-The general partners work with the real estate broker to acquire the property.
+The general partners work with the real estate broker to acquire the asset.
 They also work with the lender to secure the loan for the property.